ConDiSR: Contrastive Disentanglement and Style Regularization for Single Domain Generalization: Introduction

-The setting of SDG \cite{wilson2020survey,qiao2020learning,hu2023devil,ouyang2022causality,su2023rethinking} on the other hand, only utilizes data from one of the source domains during training, which mimics real-world scenrios better.
-Compared to UDA and MSDG, SDG presents a more challenging task as using data from one source makes the model likely to overfit and hampers its ability to generalize on other domains.
-Methods that can help learn a generalizable model using only one source domain include broadening the input space via application of augmentations to images \cite{ouyang2022causality,su2023rethinking} or performing feature-level augmentations that do not have the risk of causing semantic perturbations of the content \cite{zhou2021domain,li2022uncertainty,zhang2024domain}.
-Recently \cite{hu2023devil} proposed an SDG method that achieves extraction of domain-independent feature representations via disentanglement into style and structure-related components inherently using underlying assumption that semantic information is encoded mainly in the high-frequency components of an image, while the style/texture-related information is carried by its low-frequency components \cite{Wang_2022}.
+On the other hand, Single Domain Generalization (SDG) \cite{wilson2020survey,qiao2020learning,hu2023devil,ouyang2022causality,su2023rethinking} uses data from a single source domain during training, better mimicking real-world scenarios.
+Compared to UDA and MSDG, SDG presents a more challenging task, as using data from one source increases the likelihood of model overfitting and reduces its ability to generalize to other domains.
+Methods that can help learn a generalizable model using only one source domain include broadening the input space via image augmentations \cite{ouyang2022causality,su2023rethinking} or performing feature-level augmentations that avoid semantic perturbations of the content \cite{zhou2021domain,li2022uncertainty,zhang2024domain}.
+Recently, \cite{hu2023devil} proposed an SDG method that achieves domain-independent feature representation extraction by disentangling style and structure-related components based on the assumption that semantic information is primarily encoded in an image's high-frequency components.
+In contrast, style/texture-related information resides in its low-frequency components \cite{Wang_2022}.

-While \cite{hu2023devil} shows SOTA results in the segmentation task, it does not perform as well when adapted to classification.
-This happens because the segmentation model training pipeline involves dense ground truth labels that provide significant structural information, thus aiding the model's disentanglement module.
-In contrast, a common classification model is only given one numeric value per image during training - the class label.
-It provides significantly less structural information and may strongly correlate with the image's style-dependent characteristics.
-This issue is especially noticeable in the classification of histopathology images, which are characterized by intricate patterns and significant variations in image style due to different staining procedures \cite{xu2022improved}.
+While \cite{hu2023devil} shows SOTA results in the segmentation task, it performs poorly when adapted to classification.
+This is because the segmentation model training pipeline involves dense ground truth labels that provide significant structural information, aiding the model's disentanglement module.
+In contrast, a standard classification model is only given one numeric value per image during training - the class label, which provides significantly less structural information.
+This issue is especially noticeable in classifying histopathology images as well as fundus images.
+For the former it is caused by significant style variations due to different staining procedures \cite{xu2022improved} while for the latter by high impact of scanning equipment settings.

 In this work, we propose a novel method, \ours{}, that combines \textbf{Con}trastive \textbf{Di}sentanglement and \textbf{S}tyle \textbf{R}egularization for robust medical image classification in the SDG setting.
 Our key contributions are as follows: